-SPRINGFIELD-CLARK CAREER TECHNOLOGY CENTER Your Path to Success!
+SPRINGFIELD-CLARK CAREER TECHNOLOGY CENTER Career Ready, College Ready, Life Ready!

-The primary goal of the Springfield-Clark CTC is to assist students in obtaining skills that will allow them to enter the job market or to pursue further training in colleges, universities or technical schools.
+The primary goal of the Springfield-Clark CTC is to assist students in obtaining skills that will allow them to enter the job market or to pursue further training in colleges, universities, or technical schools.
 The CTC offers a variety of programs that provide career-related training.